AlexVanMechelen/Control/README.md

 * [InvertedPendulum.m](https://github.com/AlexVanMechelen/arduino/blob/master/InvertedPendulum.m) :  All-in-one easy to run recap file
 * [Plot.m](https://github.com/AlexVanMechelen/arduino/blob/master/Plot.m) :  Used for making the majority of the plots for the presentation
 * [StateSpace.mlx](https://github.com/AlexVanMechelen/arduino/blob/master/StateSpace.mlx) :  Used to model our controllers + documentation of the process
-* [Plots-Video/README.txt](https://github.com/AlexVanMechelen/arduino/blob/master/Plots-Video/README.txt) :  Comments on some Plots
+* [Plots-Video/README.txt](https://github.com/AlexVanMechelen/arduino/blob/master/Plots-Video/README.txt) :  Comments on some of the plots in Plots-Video
 * [Controller.py](https://github.com/AlexVanMechelen/arduino/blob/master/controller.py) :  Main python file used for the control
 * [src/Pendulum.py](https://github.com/AlexVanMechelen/arduino/blob/master/src/pendulum.py) :  Contains the nonlinear pendulum model
 * [closeSessions.bat](https://github.com/AlexVanMechelen/arduino/blob/master/closeSessions.bat) :  For an easy run of the Python simulations just using Matlab (ONLY ON WINDOWS)